gfelisminoferreira/SharkPredictor_NASAHackton2025_Project/README.md

 - `combined_index` is an example of a weighted index; weights can be adjusted for analysis purposes.
 - Visualization types can be combined: Cartopy for high-quality static maps, Plotly for interactive plotting, and Folium for geographic exploration.

+## Project Files Description

+This repository contains files related to the shark occurrence probability mapping project using remote sensing data.

+### Data Files

+- **SWOT_WindWave.nc**
+  Contains information about wave height and sea surface dynamics from the SWOT mission.
+This file is used to evaluate the influence of waves on shark occurrence probability.

+- **PACE_OCI.clorofila_fitoplancton.nc**
+  Contains chlorophyll-a data from the PACE mission, representing phytoplankton concentration.
+Chlorophyll is used as an indicator of primary productivity, which is essential for understanding the distribution of the marine food chain base.

+- **AQUA_MODIS_Temperature.nc**
+  Contains sea surface temperature data obtained from the MODIS sensor onboard the AQUA satellite.
+Water temperature directly influences the preferred habitats of sharks.

+### Visualization File

+- **mapa_interativo_tubarao (4).html**
+  HTML file containing the interactive map generated from the combination of chlorophyll, temperature, and wave height data.
+It allows geographic visualization of regions with higher shark occurrence probability using interactive points and color gradients.

+> **Note:** The first three files (`.nc`) are used for preprocessing and calculating the combined probability index, while the HTML file is the interactive visual representation of the final result.